open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/removed-objects.html.md

 title: Objects Removed in Greenplum 6
 ---

 Greenplum Database 6 removes several database objects.
 These changes can effect the successful upgrade from one major version to another.
-Review these objects when using Geenplum Upgrade, or Greenplum Backup and Restore.
+Review these objects when using Greenplum Upgrade, or Greenplum Backup and Restore.
 This topic highlight these changes.

 -   [Removed Relations](#rem_relations)
 -   [Removed Columns](#rem_columns)